NXXR/HCU-project/docs/ProjectReports/ProjectReport.md

  without a Recurrent Neural Network component.

 ## Workstation Setup
-The laptop workstation runs keras 2.2.4 with tensorflow 1.6.0 as backend.
-The laptop only supports CPU training as it is equipped with an AMD Radeon R7 M360 and an OpenCL compatible keras backend for AMD graphics cards could not be found and implemented.
+The laptop workstation runs keras 2.2.4 with tensorflow 1.6.0 as back-end.
+The laptop only supports CPU training as it is equipped with an AMD Radeon R7 M360 and an OpenCL compatible keras back-end for AMD graphics cards could not be found and implemented.
 Due to this limitation it is only used sparingly in training of the initial tutorial projects, as well as analysis and visualization of training results.

 The desktop workstation runs keras 2.2.4 too.
-However, it uses the tensorflow 1.13.1 GPU build as backend.
+However, it uses the tensorflow 1.13.1 GPU build as back-end.
 The Desktop fully supports GPU enhanced training, as it is equipped with an NVIDIA Quadro K620 graphics card.
 Because of the GPU enhanced training, it is used to train the tutorial projects so far.